Short Course

 A charcoal illustration of a woman with her hand on her shoulder.
 She is turning her head to the side and has a tattoo on her wrist.
 Artwork by Daniel Lee.

-Whether you’re a complete beginner or just brushing up existing skills, this fully comprehensive portraiture course will build confidence through solid exercises and enjoyable experiments in portraiture technique.
+Whether you’re a beginner or just brushing up existing skills, this in-depth portraiture course will build confidence through solid exercises and enjoyable experiments in portraiture technique.

 Course Overview